distillpub/post--multimodal/src/paper.md

 <div class="sensitivity-warn">This section will discuss neurons representing emotions, and a neuron for “mental illness.”
 Our discussion is intended to be descriptive and frank about what the model learned from the internet and is not endorsement.</div>

-Since a small change in someone's expression can radically change the meaning of a picture, emotional intelligence is essential to the task of captioning.
-We've found dozens of neurons that primarily respond to emotion, and many others that detect emotion as a part of a related but broader concept.
+Since a small change in someone's expression can radically change the meaning of a picture, emotional content is essential to the task of captioning.
+The model dedicates dozens of neurons to this task, each representing a different emotion.

+These emotion neurons don’t just respond to facial expressions -- they’re flexible, responding to body language and facial expressions in humans and animals, drawings, and text.
+For example, the neuron we think of as a happiness neuron responds both to smiles, and words like “joy.”
+The surprise neuron activates even when the majority of the face is obscured.
+It responds to slang like "OMG!" and "WTF", and text feature visualization produces similar words of shock and surprise.
+There are even some emotion neurons which respond to scenes that evoke the emotion's “vibe,” such as the creative neuron responding to art studios.

+import MarginNeuronShock from './diagrams/MarginNeuronShock.svelte'

+<Svelte component={MarginNeuronShock}  container={<div className="margin-diagram" style={{gridRow: "auto / span 1"}} ></div>} />

+We also find neurons respond to an emotion as a secondary role, but mostly respond to something else.
+We’ll see in a later section that a neuron which primarily responds to jail and incarceration helps represent emotions such as “persecuted.”
+Similarly, a neuron that primarily detects pornographic content has a secondary function of representing arousal.
+And a neuron which responds most strongly to question marks contributes to representing “curious.”

+import MarginNeuronsMisc from './diagrams/MarginNeuronsMisc.svelte'

+<Svelte component={MarginNeuronsMisc}  container={<div className="margin-diagram" style={{gridRow: "auto / span 1"}} ></div>} />